shortcutssoftware/sc-ols-examples/api/java/README.md

 An example of how to work with the Shortcuts API, and drive Shortcuts Online Services.
 Various common business processes are covered in this example.
 More will be added over time, and we welcome contributions.
-(Just fork the repository and submit a pull request)

 The interactions in this example make use of the individual APIs detailed at [Shortcuts API](http://www.shortcutssoftware.io/developer/).